Kos & Nisyros sailing holidays

 The islet of Gaidaros (Gaidaronisi) is visible behind the headland.

-The small islet just North of Tilos island, Gaidaros Megalou Choriou - Γάιδαρος Μεγάλου Χωριού or in short: Gaidaros (Gaidaronisi) - Γάιδαρος (Γαϊδουρονήσι) meaning Donkey islet, has a suitable anchorage on the SSE side; Lat Long anchor in 3+ m over sand (the weed patches are clearly visible) and take a line the Northern side of the beach (NW corner); delightfully off the beaten track; exposed to ENE – SSW winds.
-There is a lighthouse on the North side and you will find some remaining concrete+wooden structures from the Italians.
+The small islet just north of Tilos island, Gáidaros Megálou Chorioú - Γάιδαρος Μεγάλου Χωριού or in short: Gáidaros (Gaidaronísi) - Γάιδαρος (Γαϊδουρονήσι) meaning Donkey islet, has a suitable and generally unknown anchorage on the SSE side Lat Long; anchor in 3+ m over sand (the weed patches are clearly visible) and take a line the northern side of the beach (NW corner); delightfully off the beaten track; exposed to ENE – SSW winds.
+There is a lighthouse on the north side and you will find some remaining concrete+wooden structures from the Italians.

 Gaidouronisi was a metochion of the on Tilos situated Monastery of Agios Panteleimonas - Μονή Aγίου Παντελεήμονα.